-With summer coming to an end in York, now is a great time to get a head start on air conditioner maintenance.
+With summer winding down in York, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with dirt and yard refuse.
-This collection can reduce your unit’s efficiency and cause it to break down.
+If you haven’t taken care of it this year, it could be blocked with mud and debris from your yard.
+This buildup can decrease your unit’s efficiency and cause it to stop working.
 Or wear it down more quickly.

-We advise having your air conditioning system professionally serviced every year.
+We recommend having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+A clean unit can be more energy efficient, which could save you money on energy costs.

-Routine AC maintenance also helps our technicians spot and address slight issues before they become costly problems.
+Routine AC maintenance also helps our technicians locate and address minor issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some work you can do alone between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+You only need about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your equipment once you’ve cleaned it.
+Select a mild day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money